ignxcy/ignxcy/README.md

 ## Hi there 👋
 My name is Ignacy, I'm 14 and I'm from Poland.
 My coding journey began somewhere in the end of the year 2022, I used to be obsessed with Python and frontend development, then I had a break from programming and now I'm back, currently learning Rust and doing some random projects.
+I'm also interested in learning C and x86_64 ASM at some point to make a simple kernel.

 <!--
 **ignxcy/ignxcy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.